sungonce/sungonce.github.io/_pages/about.md

 I am interested in building algorithms and machines that can understand the world and communicate with humans.
 My research focuses on learning deep networks that can solve a wide range of problems using a few general interfaces.

 # 🎉 News
-- *(Mar 2026)* 💼 I have started a project on **vision-based cargo and cargo label recognition on robots in logistics warehouse environments** in collaboration with BStar Robotics.
+- *(Mar 2026)* 💼 I have started a project on vision-based cargo and cargo label recognition on robots in logistics warehouse environments in collaboration with BStar Robotics.
-- *(Mar 2026)* 💼 CILAB has been selected for the **Outstanding Young Scientist Grant** from the National Research Foundation of Korea (NRF) for the project, *Vision-Language Navigation Agents via Cyclic Expansion of Web-Scale Video, Augmented Simulation, and the Real World*.
+- *(Mar 2026)* 💼 I has been selected for the Outstanding Young Scientist Grant from the National Research Foundation of Korea (NRF) for the project, Vision-Language Navigation Agents via Cyclic Expansion of Web-Scale Video, Augmented Simulation, and the Real World.
 - *(Feb 2026)* 📝 Two papers have been accepted to CVPR 2026.
 - *(Jan 2026)* 📝 One paper has been accepted to ICRA 2026.
 - *(Sep 2025)* 🎤 Giving an invited talk about Neural Rendering: Creating Reality with AI @ Yonsei University.